Turkey discovers large natural gas reserve off Black Sea | DW | 21.08.2020

 Warships from both NATO members have been shadowing each other after Turkey sent a research ship to look for potential undersea oil and gas deposits in disputed waters.

-Erdogan on Friday vowed to step up the search for energy in the Mediterranean by the end of the year, despite the ongoing row with European Union member Greece.
+Erdogan vowed to step up the search for energy in the Mediterranean by the end of the year, despite the ongoing row with European Union member Greece.

 "We are going to speed up our operations in the Mediterranean with the deployment by the end of the year of the Kanuni (drilling ship), which is currently in maintenance," Erdogan said in a keynote address in Istanbul.